-I encountered a strange life form.
+I encountered a strange animal.
 A hairless ape had recently dominated the planet.
 They covered large areas with a hard, mixed substance.
-Up rose dwellings and a great variety of structures, including artificial mountains with glassy vertical cliffs and deep, extra-hard roots.
-Creative, insect-like apes congregated in cities.
+Up rose dwellings and a great variety of structures, including artificial mountains with glassy vertical cliff faces and deep, extra-hard roots.
+Creative, insect-like apes congregated to these cities.

 Why so bleak?

 Science and technology are sticky.
+They’re tricky.
 I went to a science professor’s home, a top climate specialist, and froze him in time, taking his form to further investigate.
-As my brain synchronized with his, I realized more about what was happening on their planet.
+As my brain synchronized with his neural network, I realized more about what was happening on their planet.

 ❦ ❧ ❡ ❝ ❦ ❧ ❡ ❝ ❦ ❧ ❡ ❝ ❦ ❧ ❡ ❝ ❦ ❧ ❡ ❝ ❦ ❧ ❡ ❝ ❦ ❧ ❡ ❝ ❦ ❧ ❡ ❝ ❦ ❧ ❡ ❝ ❦ ❧

 I woke up.
 Just opened my eyes.
-Through the dull speckled light, with its faint yellow rectangles stretched from distant streetlights, I calmly acknowledged a crouching figure.
+Through the dull speckled light, with its faint yellow rectangles stretched by distant streetlights, I calmly acknowledged a crouching figure.

 “Hey, what do you want?”
 I heard myself murmur.

-He started to look up, but before I could really see his chimp-like face, the scene faded out as if I had slowly closed my eyes.
+He started to look up, but before I could clearly see his chimp-like face, the scene faded out.
 I guess I went back to sleep.

-I woke up in a pale turquoise fiberglass cage.
-A meticulously groomed ape stood before the cage.
-He wore purple, lavender, and violet streamers.
-The wide satin and silk strips hung from his neck and upper chest like thick feathers.
+I wake up in a pale turquoise fiberglass cage.
+A meticulous ape stands before the cage.
+Silk lavender strips hang like thick feathers from his neck and upper chest.

-“Doctor Bernard,” the ape said.
-“I’d like us to have a brief and important talk.”
+“Doctor Bernard,” the ape says, “I’d like a brief word with you.”